MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane.md

 To create a custom visual that uses the new format pane:

-* Define all the customizable [`objects`](./objects-properties.md) in your *capabilities.json* file.
+1. Define all the customizable [`objects`](./objects-properties.md) in your *capabilities.json* file.
    The following properties are required for each object:

    * object name
    * property name
    * property type

-  All other properties, including DisplayName and description, are now optional.
+   All other properties, including `DisplayName` and `description`, are now optional.

-* Build the custom visual [**FormattingModel**](#formatting-model-components).
+2. Build the custom visual [**FormattingModel**](#formatting-model-components).
-  Define the design of your custom visual formatting model and build it using code (not JSON).
+  Define the properties of your custom visual formatting model and build it using code (not JSON).

-* Implement the `getFormattingModel` API to the custom visual class that returns custom visual formatting model.
+3. Implement the `getFormattingModel` API in the custom visual class that returns custom visual formatting model.
 (This API replaces the `enumerateObjectInstances` that was used in previous versions).

 ## Formatting model components

-In the new formatting model, properties are grouped together in logical categories and and components to make it easier to scan.
+In the new formatting model, properties are grouped together in logical categories and components to make it easier to scan.
 There are five basic components:

 * Formatting model
   The largest pane container, used for formatting the pane's frontal interface.
 It contains a list of formatting cards.